Common Treatments For PTSD Nightmares

 Overview of PTSD

 PTSD or Post Traumatic Stress Disorder is a disorder that develops after being exposed to traumatic events.
-An individual may have taken part in the traumatic event, been injured in the event, or just witness to the event.
-There are many symptoms that those with PTSD deal with and these symptoms include reliving the event in various ways, and one of those ways is nightmares.
+An individual may have taken part in the traumatic event, been injured in the event, or witnessed the event.
+There are many symptoms that those with PTSD deal with and one of those symptoms is reliving the event through nightmares.

-PTSD can develop right after the traumatic event or months later.
-No matter when PTSD surfaces, the symptoms are the same, though the severity of the symptoms varies from individual to individual, and the number of symptoms may vary.
-The reasons for developing PTSD are not clear, not all survivors of trauma develop this disorder, and no single type of event ensures the development of PTSD.
+PTSD can develop right after the traumatic event or even years later.
+No matter when PTSD surfaces, the symptoms are similar, though the severity varies from individual to individual.
+The reasons for developing PTSD are linked to biological changes inside of the brain.
+Experts think that it may be the brain trying to process an event that is difficult and because no conclusion can be made, it continues in a downward spiral focusing on the details and emotions that are involved.
+It is interesting to note that not all survivors of trauma develop this disorder, and no single type of event ensures the development of PTSD.

 - Avoiding situations, people, and places that trigger memories of the traumatic event